Passport to English Logo

 Instructions

-She married Matt Shaffer.
+She married Max Shaffer.

 She bought plane tickets to Chicago.

-She works at Watson High School.
+She works at Wilson High School.

 Their old math teacher still works at the high school.

-Her neighbor lived in Chicago
+Her neighbor lived in Chicago.

 Her neighbor recommends the pizza in Chicago.

-Mrs. Kilmer retires next year.
+Mrs. Johnson retires next year.

 Her daughter is one-year old.